PIM prerequisites

 Channels

-A channel in Akeneo PIM represents a distribution context — it defines which locales, currencies, and category tree are associated with a particular way of distributing your product data.
-When you create a portfolio in Digital Showroom, you must select a channel, and that channel determines which locales and currencies are available.
+A Channel in Akeneo PIM represents a distribution context — it defines which locales, currencies, and category tree are associated with a particular way of distributing your product data.
+When you create a portfolio in Digital Showroom, you must select a Channel, and that Channel determines which locales and currencies are available.

-- Make sure at least one channel is configured in your PIM.
+Make sure at least one Channel is configured in your PIM, and verify that it has the correct locales and currencies enabled.

 To learn more about channels, see What is a channel? on the Akeneo PIM help center.